-If you’re HIV positive and have regular anal sex, you might be due for an anal cancer screen.
-While anal cancer is relatively rare in the general population, the incidence of anal cancer in people living with HIV (PLHIV) is higher than usual.
+If you’re living with HIV and have regular anal sex, you might be due for an anal cancer screen.
+While anal cancer is relatively rare in the general population, the incidence of anal cancer in people living with HIV is higher than usual.

-In fact, HIV positive gay men have about 100 times the risk of anal cancer compared to the general population.
+In fact, gay men living with HIV have about 100 times the risk of anal cancer compared to the general population.
 While anal cancer can affect people of all ages, it’s more common in people from 50 years on.

 Women living with HIV have about 15 times the risk of anal cancer compared with the general female population.
 And women who have had an abnormal pap screen or a pre-cancerous cervical lesion have about five times the risk of anal cancer compared with the general female population.

 There are many factors that can increase your risk of anal cancer, but the biggest risk factor is a sexually transmitted virus called HPV.
 It’s estimated that most sexually-active men and women will get at least one type of HPV strain at some point in their lives.
-Because PLHIV sometimes have compromised immune systems, we can be more likely to develop the cancers that are associated with HPV, including throat, cervical, vaginal, penile and rectal cancers.
+Because people living with HIV sometimes have compromised immune systems, we can be more likely to develop the cancers that are associated with HPV, including throat, cervical, vaginal, penile and rectal cancers.

 So what can we do to protect ourselves and our anal health?